African print fashion illustration about Laura Volpintesta

 China Marker for Fashion Sketching

-There are many technical professional and creative ways that I use China Marker for fashion sketching.
+There are many technical professional and creative ways that I use China Marker for fashion sketching..
+Usually I use it in fashion illustrations, but I also love how it works perfectly to create batik fabric effects by resisiting watercolor.

 If you watch any of my youtube videos, you’ll almost ALWAYS see me pull out my China Marker in white.